bacpop/beebop/README.md

 - `./scripts/run_client`

 ## Config
 Config for the back-end should be done via env variables.
 All needed variables can be found at `./app/server/src/buildConfig.ts`.
-In development, these are set in `./app/server/.env.development`.
+In development, these are set in `./app/server/.env` which can be set by running `./scripts/decrypt_config`.

 ## Deploying with docker